King's African Rifles: Second World War

 The KAR fought in several campaigns during World War II.
 It fought against the Italians in Italian East Africa during the East African Campaign, against the Vichy French in Madagascar during the Battle of Madagascar, and against the Japanese in Burma during the Burma Campaign.
-The Somaliland battalions were heavily involved in defending the colony against the Italian invasion of August 1940, but were forced to retreat and evacuate after defeat in the Battle of Tug Argan from 11–15 August.
+The Somaliland battalions defended the colony against the Italian invasion of August 1940, but were forced to retreat and evacuate after defeat in the Battle of Tug Argan from 11 to 15 August.

-Initially, KAR units were deployed as part of the 1st East African Infantry Brigade and the 2nd East African Infantry Brigade.
+KAR units were deployed as part of the 1st East African Infantry Brigade and the 2nd East African Infantry Brigade.
 The first brigade was responsible for coastal defence and the second for the defence of the interior.
 (See 1st SA Infantry Division).
 By the end of July 1940, two additional East African brigades were formed, the 3rd East African Infantry Brigade and the 6th East African Infantry Brigade.
 Initially a Coastal Division and a Northern Frontier District Division were planned, but, instead, the 11th African Division and the 12th African Division was formed.

 The two divisions included East African, Ghanaian, Nigerian, and South African troops.
 The Ghanaian and Nigerian troops came from the Royal West African Frontier Force.
 Under the terms of a war contingency plan, a brigade each was provided from the Gold Coast (now Ghana) and from Nigeria for service in Kenya.
 A Nigerian brigade, together with two East African brigades (the KAR brigades) and some South Africans, formed the 11th African Division.
 The 12th African Division was similarly formed, but with the Ghanaian brigade instead of the Nigerian brigade.
 In 1941, during the East African Campaign, Sergeant Nigel Gray Leakey of the 1/6th Battalion was awarded the Victoria Cross (VC).

 The 11th African Division was disbanded in November 1941 and the 12th African Division was disbanded in April 1943.
 In 1943, the 11th (East Africa) Division was formed and it fought in Burma.
-In addition, two independent infantry brigades were sent from East Africa to India for service in Burma.
-The 22 (East Africa) Infantry Brigade served in the Arakan under command of XV Indian Corps, while the 28th (East Africa) Infantry Brigade served under IV Corps, playing a crucial role in the crossing of the Irrawaddy River.
+Two independent infantry brigades were sent from East Africa to India for service in Burma.
+The 22 (East Africa) Infantry Brigade served in the Arakan in XV Indian Corps, while the 28th (East Africa) Infantry Brigade was in IV Corps, playing a crucial role in the crossing of the Irrawaddy River.
 By the end of the war, the regiment had raised forty-three battalions (including two in British Somaliland), nine independent garrison companies, an armoured car regiment, an artillery unit, as well as engineer, signal and transport sections.